mikethreels/real_iron/README.md

 ### Installation

-- Fork this repository into your own account
+- Clone this repository into your own account
 - Run npm install to run all of the dependencies into your local repository
 - Run the command 'npm start' to start the game running into your local machine.
 - Finally, open [http://localhost:3000/](http://localhost:3000/) on your browser.